Communio-Templorum/bylaws/Articles-of-Incorporation.md

 gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

+### Pater Familias
+* Full Voting Members shall have the title of "Pater Familias" and the title cannot be denied to any individual on basis of race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status.
+* Qualifications and requirements for Pater Familias may be futher outlined in the Bylaws.

+### Non-voting Members

 * [ ] Delineate qualifications for Members pursuant to [NC Statutes Chapter 55A, Article 6](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_6.pdf)
 * [ ] Add rules and responsbilities for Members pursuant to [NC Statutes Chapter 55A, Article 7](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_7.pdf)